force-h2020/force-metadata/docs/owl_spec.rst

 - An annotation ``default`` MAY be present on the restriction, indicating the appropriate default value.
   The default MUST have the appropriate type and shape for its destination.

-To add a object property to a class:
+To add an object property to a class:

 - An appropriate restriction on the class MUST be added::